nest/nest-simulator/doc/guides/guide_structurally_spatial_networks.rst

    :math:`21\times 21` grid with divergent Gaussian projections onto itself.
-Blue circles mark layer elements, red circles connection targets of the center neuron (marked by large light-red circle).
-The large red circle is the mask, the dashed green lines mark :math:`\sigma`, :math:`2\sigma` and :math:`3\sigma` of the Gaussian probability distribution.
+Blue circles mark layer elements, red circles connection targets of the center neuron.
+The large red circle is the mask, the green distribution mark the Gaussian probability distribution.

 The following code shows a practical example: A :math:`21\times21` network which connects to itself with Gaussian connections.
 The resulting graphics